Creating, implementing and sustaining an effective disaster preparation plan will help enable a workforce to be as safe as possible.

 Don't Reinvent the Wheel

 Fortunately, HR may not need to put together a violence preparation plan from scratch.
 OSHA offers resources on preventing workplace violence that are available to the general public.
 Industry groups may also offer programs that provide baseline standards, but can be tailored for individual organizations within it.
-For example, Schools districts have particular requirements for lockdown drills.
+For example, school districts have particular requirements for lockdown drills.
 Yet, individual schools retain some flexibility on both what should be done and how to do it.
 There are also private organizations that can provide assessment and training to organizations looking seriously at disaster and violence preparation.

 Get Everyone Involved